waigo/admin/README.md

 ];
 ```

+_Note: the `canAccess` key specifies the the name of the resources which the
+user must be able to access (according to the ACL) in order to be access the
+given page.
+If not provided then anyone would be able to access the given page._

 Ensure you have alteast one user with the `admin` role assigned and that the
 ACL contains an entry allowing `admin` role access to the `admin` resource.